olvaffe/olv-notes/graphics/mesa/dri.md

     used by `kms_swrast_dri.so`
   - this is preferred and is faster than `swrast_dri.so` by rendering to dumb bos directly (as opposed to shms)
-    - this is also used with KMS-only kernel drivers, where mesa uses vgmem
+  - this is only used with KMS-only kernel drivers, where mesa uses vgmem